 After the shrimp and scallops are rehydrated, I pull apart the scallops into shreds using my fingers, and I chop the shrimp roughly into small pieces.
 I then combine the shrimp, scallops, and Chinese sausage together and put it aside until I'm ready to use them.

 The Rice Solution

 The "cake" part, or glue that is going to hold everything together, is made up of a mixture of rice flour, salt, white pepper, and sugar and the liquid used to soak and rehydrate the dried shrimp and scallops.

 The dry ingredients and the soaking liquid get whisked together until slightly thickened.
 There is not much in terms of seasonings that go into the rice flour solution except for the salt, pepper, sugar, and soaking liquid, but you don't need much as you will get a bunch of flavor from the toppings.

-Optionally, you can add 1/2 a tsp of fish sauce to the solution to add more overall umami flavor to the cake.
+Optionally, you can add ½ a teaspoon of fish sauce to the solution to add more overall umami flavor to the cake.

 Now it's time to put it all together and cook it!

 I spread the cooked taro root in a deep pie dish, but you can use any dish that is large enough to hold everything.
 I have used an 8x8 baking dish as well as a loaf pan with great success.

 The rice solution is then poured over all the taro root, and finally, the savory toppings are scattered evenly over the surface.
 Sometimes I will push the toppings in a bit to make sure they get embedded in the cake while steaming.